BassyKuo/hosts-monitor/README.md

 $ hosts-monitor rule --help
 ```

-Type `hosts-monitor help` to see the detailed description.
+Type `hosts-monitor help` for more description.

 ## TODO